Charlene Fernandez

-Charlene Fernandez (née Ramos; born February 24, 1955) is an American politician who is the Leader of the Arizona Democratic Party.
+Charlene Fernandez (née Ramos; born February 24, 1955) is an American politician who is the Chairwoman of the Arizona Democratic Party.
 She formerly served as the Democratic leader of the Arizona House of Representatives from 2019 to 2021.
 She was first elected to the state House in 2014 and represents Southwestern Arizona, specifically, the majority of Yuma County, western Pima County, southwestern Maricopa County and southwestern Pinal County.
 She resigned on November 15, 2021 to take a position at the U.S. Department of Agriculture.
 Her son Brian Fernandez was appointed by the Yuma County, Arizona Board of Supervisors to succeed her in the Arizona House of Representatives.

 Early life and education

 Fernandez was born in Yuma, Arizona to the late Antonio "Tony" Ramos and Carmen Ramos.
 She attended Yuma High School where she graduated, and went on to attend Arizona Western College before transferring to Northern Arizona University earning a Bachelor of Science degree in education.